clojure-finance/clojask/README.md

   It supports datasets larger than memory!

+- **Various Operations**

+  Although Clojask is designed for larger-than-memory datasets, like NoSQLs, it does not sacrifice common operations on relational dataframes, such as [group by](https://clojure-finance.github.io/clojask-website/posts-output/API/#group-by), [aggregate](https://clojure-finance.github.io/clojask-website/posts-output/API/#aggregate), [join](https://clojure-finance.github.io/clojask-website/posts-output/API/#inner-join--left-join--right-join).

 - **Fast**

   Faster than Dask in most operations, and the larger the dataframe is, the bigger the advantage